AdamLiberman/Statistical_Analysis_Tests_For_Raw_Data/README.md

 test to measure the covariance of the 2 contious variables relative to their variances, in order to see if those variables change together in some manner (positive or negative). r is calculated by: if rho is not zero then:

-* meant for: test to see if 2 variables change together significatelly.
+* Use when: test to see if 2 variables change together significatelly.

 * assumptions: